elsiehupp/wikiteam/README.md

 ### Using `dumpgenerator` (once installed)

-After installing `wikiteam3` using `pip` you should be able to use the `dumpgenerator` command from any local directory.
+After installing MediaWiki Scraper using `pip` you should be able to use the `dumpgenerator` command from any local directory.

 For basic usage, you can run `dumpgenerator` in the directory where you'd like the download to be.